 Later material tends to rationalise Atlas, holding that he was a king in north western Africa famous for his knowledge of astronomy.
-That such notions were available to Plato is highly likely: a fragment from the work of the poet Polyidus, whose work straddles the fifth and fourth centuries BC, which is summarised: -
+That such notions were available to Plato is highly likely: a fragment from the work of the poet Polyidus, whose work straddles the fifth and fourth centuries BC, is summarised thus: -

 Polyidus the dithyrambic poet makes Atlas a shepherd: according to him, Perseus arrived on the scene, and Atlas asked who he was and where he had come from; and when Perseus’ words failed to persuade him to allow him to pass, he was compelled to show him the Gorgon’s face and turned him to stone; and the mountain was called Atlas after him.

 Otherwise, Atlas is of genealogical interest: he sired a host of daughters, mainly grouped into two classes of nymphs, the Pleiades and Hyades.
 The names of the Pleiades are established as early as the 7th or 6th century, when all seven appear in a fragment of the Astronomia, a work attributed to Hesiod, preserved as a scholiast on Pindar.
-Hellanicus of Lesbos wrote the Atlantis or Atlantias, which is widely believed to be an account of the Pleiades (and perhaps other descendants of Atlas) and their offspring.
-Hellanicus is a likely source for pseudo-Apollodorus [3.110-111], who places the Pleiades' origins in Arcadia.
-The tragedian Aeschylus also regards the Pleiades as daughters of Atlas.
+Hellanicus of Lesbos wrote the Atlantis or Atlantias, which is widely believed to be an account of the Pleiades (and other descendants of Atlas) and their offspring.
+Hellanicus is a likely source for pseudo-Apollodorus, who places the Pleiades' origins in Arcadia [3.10.1].
+The tragedian Aeschylus also regards the Pleiades as daughters of Atlas [F 172].

-The Pleiades are intrinsically linked with another group of nymphs, the Hyades, whose parentage is only established in Roman times, though their connection with Atlas would surely have dated to a much earlier period.
+The Pleiades are intrinsically linked with another group of nymphs, the Hyades, whose parentage is only established, at least in the text which have survived, in Roman times, though their connection with Atlas would surely have dated to a much earlier period.
 They were said to have died from grief over the death of their brother Hyas (Atlas' only known son).
 Another fragment from the Astronomia names them as "Phaesyle and rich-crowned Cleea and lovely Phaio and long-robed Eudora."